-Alluvial was the dam of two time champion Slew O’ Gold, Belmont Stakes winner Coastal, and G1 stakes producer Dokki.
+Alluvial was the dam of two time champion Slew O’ Gold, Belmont Stakes winner Coastal, and grade one stakes producer Dokki.

 Sex Appeal produced two stakes winning brothers by Northern Dancer, Try My Best and champion classic winner El Gran Senor, as well as stakes winner Solar by Halo and stakes producing broodmare Carillon Miss by The Minstrel.

-Con Game would foal Seeking The Gold by Mr. Prospector.
+Con Game is the dame of Seeking The Gold by Mr. Prospector.
 Seeking The Gold won two grade one races and has sired four Breeder’s Cup winners.
-He has also sired the remarkable Dubai Millennium, sire of current hot sire Dubawi.
+He has also sired the remarkable Dubai Millennium, sire of current world class sire Dubawi.